 Spy on Your Competitors

 You can find out this valuable information by using a tool called KeywordSpy.
 This tool gives you access to the important historical advertising information that your competitors would rather keep to themselves.
+It’s a paid tool that lets you run searches to see how your competitors are using PPC and further research the keywords you are considering for your own campaigns.

 Optimize Your Copy